Pros And Cons Of Top CMS Platforms For Websites

 WordPress.org – 18 Million Websites

 With over 18 million websites hosted on WordPress, it’s clear to see why it’s the leading CMS in the world.
 WordPress is 100% free.
 Note that WordPress.org, the CMS is not the same with WordPress.com, the blog hosting service.
-As an open source software, it’s free for anyone to download and install.
+As an open source software, it is free for anyone to download and install.
 You can customise WordPress based on your needs.
 You only pay for the domain name, web hosting, premium themes and plugins.

 Pros of WordPress